As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 For example, an AI agent can effectively handle a query like “What’s better for a family with kids under three and a dog, Bryce Canyon or Arches National Park?“- a question that would typically produce disappointing results in a traditional search.

-This conversational approach aligns more naturally with how humans think and communicate, removing the artificial constraints of keyword searching.
+This conversational approach aligns more naturally with how humans think and communicate.

 LLMs as Content Curators